Living Systematic Review: The Future of Evidence-Based Practice

 A living systematic review is a dynamic and ongoing process that continually updates the existing evidence base on a particular topic.
 It involves the regular and systematic search, appraisal, and synthesis of new studies as they are published.
 The goal is to provide up-to-date and accurate information on a topic, ensuring that practitioners have access to the most recent and relevant evidence.

-Another benefit of living systematic review is that it can help to address the issue of rapidly changing evidence.
+Another benefit of a living systematic review is that it can help address the issue of rapidly changing evidence.
 In many fields, new research is published at an increasingly rapid rate, and it can be difficult to keep up with the latest developments.
-With a living systematic review, practitioners can be confident that they are using the most up-to-date information, and that they are not basing their practice on outdated evidence.
+With a living systematic review, practitioners can be confident that they are using the most up-to-date information and that they are not basing their practice on outdated evidence.